Unspokenevil/hg-engine-wiki/Home.md

 <summary>Where can I get help for this?</summary>
 <br>

+First, check [[Troubleshooting|Troubleshooting]] and see if your problem is there and the directions there help you out.

-Join the [Kingdom of DS Hacking Discord server](https://discord.gg/zAtqJDW2jC).
+From there, join the [Kingdom of DS Hacking Discord server](https://discord.gg/zAtqJDW2jC).
 Read the rules there and make sure you're comfortable in the 11-minute anti-spam probationary period that every new join goes through in that server.
-Once you get access, head over to `#hg-feature-expansion` and ask there.  *Please do not reask your question*.
+Once you get access, head over to `#hg-feature-expansions` and ask there.  *Please do not reask your question*.
 It will be addressed if possible.
 </details>